moaid-t/ShortestPath/README.md

 # ShortestPath
-This code is about finding the shortest path using Dijkstra algorithm
+The Dijkstra algorithm is used in this script to discover the shortest path.

 to run project  follow this steps